zendframework/zf2-documentation/docs/languages/en/modules/zend.feed.security.rst

 Filtering data using HTMLPurifier
 ---------------------------------

-Currently the best available library for filtering and validating *(x)HTML* data in PHP is `HTMLPurifier`_, and as such is the recommended tool for this task.
+Currently the best available library for filtering and validating *(x)HTML* data in PHP is `HTMLPurifier`_ and, as such, is the recommended tool for this task.
 HTMLPurifier works by filtering out all *(x)HTML* from the data, except for the tags and attributes specifically allowed in a whitelist, and by checking and fixing nesting of tags, ensuring a standards-compliant output.